The Anti-Bribery and Anti-Corruption Review: Argentina

 Outlook and conclusions

 Under the current administration, the fight against corruption and money laundering crimes has been very active.
-Many individuals (company executives and former public officers) have been prosecuted, and some of them are now in jail while others are still under investigation.
+Many individuals (company executives and former public officers) have been prosecuted, and some of them are now in prison while others are still under investigation.

 Regarding money laundering, Argentina is adapting its regulations to comply with the new approach established by the FATF and is actively participating in international associations regarding this matter.